Apply

 Please be informed that your work will be entirely voluntary.
 As we are a student team of Politecnico di Torino, we do not offer any paid employment.

-Engine Control Strategy (Software/Hardware)
+Engine Control Strategy Engineer (Software/Hardware)

 EFS-ECS-001